 Immediately following the Spin-Off, a subsidiary of Penn will be our only tenant.
 Penn is a leading, diversified, multi-jurisdictional owner and manager of gaming and pari-mutuel properties, and an established gaming provider with strong financial performance.
 Penn will operate the leased gaming facilities, hold the associated gaming licenses and own and operate other assets, including the Casino Rama casino management contract, the Jamul Indian Village management and development agreements, a 50% interest in three joint ventures including the Hollywood Casino at Kansas Speedway, the Bullwhackers casino in Black Hawk, Colorado, four wholly owned non-casino racetracks, and gaming equipment.
 Penn's reported net revenues and income from operations were \$2,899.5 million and \$442.6 million, respectively, for the year ended December 31, 2012.
 As of December 31, 2012, Penn had available cash and cash equivalents of \$260.5 million, \$2,893.5 million in long-term liabilities and \$609.7 million available under its revolving credit facility.
 Penn's management team has a proven track record of public company performance.
+Penn currently has a credit rating of BB/Stable from Standard & Poor's and Ba1 from Moody's Corporation, and we do not anticipate that the ratings of Penn will change substantially as a result of the Separation.
 Additionally, Penn is publicly traded and is subject to SEC reporting requirements, which provide ongoing transparency regarding its operating and financial performance.